 This course covers politics and government in the United States.
 It prepares students for both the HSA and the AP exam.
-It focuses on the foundations of democracy in the United States and the seminal documents, the structure and interactions among branches of the government, civil rights and liberties and the seminal Supreme Court cases that defined them, and political ideologies, beliefs, behaviors and participation of people in the United States.
+This course provides a college-level, nonpartisan introduction to key political concepts, ideas, institutions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions, processes, and behaviors.
 This course meets the American Government graduation requirement.
 It is recommended that students in this course take the AP Exam in May.